UditNS/Bloomy/Backend/HistoryMD/ApiList.md

 6. PATCH /profile/password

 ##Connection request router
-7. POST /request/recieve/like/:senderId
+7. POST /request/recieve/like/:senderId -> reciever accepted the request
-8. POST /request/recieve/pass/:sendId
+8. POST /request/recieve/pass/:sendId. -> reciever rejected the request
 9. POST /request/send/like/:userId -> you like the dev
 10. POST /request/send/pass/:userId -> you dislike the dev